Solar power in South Africa: Adoption and government conflict of interest

 Despite this aggressive tax incentive, South African companies are slow to adopt grid-connected photovoltaic solar systems due to the lack of public dialogue from the government concerning photovoltaic solar energy.

 The lack of public dialog is partially due to the conflict that arises between the government-owned utility, Eskom, the local renewable energy sector, and international obligations such as the Kyoto Protocol and the Paris Agreement.
-The state-owned electricity utility Eskom that provides 90% (85% from coal) of South Africa's electricity and depends on electricity sales to function.
-Due to alleged corruption and mismanagement of funds in the years leading up to 2017, Eskom has been forced to increase tariffs by 340% over 10 years.
-Despite this tariff increase Eskom is in poor financial health as of 2017.
+The state-owned electricity utility Eskom supplies about 95% of South Africa's electricity, of which coal accounted for roughly 82% of generation in 2023.
+Due to alleged corruption and mismanagement of funds in the years leading up to 2017, Eskom has raised tariffs substantially over the years.
+Despite repeated tariff increases, Eskom remains in poor financial health, mired in billions of dollars of debt; municipal debt owed to the utility exceeded R107 billion (about US$6 billion) in early 2024.
 The utility has stated that the increase in renewable energy generation directly impacts its revenue stream, which makes it difficult for it to meet its debt obligations.
 A government bailout has not been ruled out.
 The utility, relying mainly on coal-fired power stations also fears that renewable energy generation will directly impact coal jobs.

 Through its holding in Eskom, the South African government is dependent on Eskom's revenue stream to avoid a bailout with public funds.

 Worsening rolling blackouts have prompted solar company Scatec to explore bypassing Eskom and selling directly to industrial customers.